 The competition structure, including the size of each competition round and the cut-off point for progressing into the next, will be determined upon review of the FOP layout, event schedule and athlete registrations.
 This will be communicated in bulletins prior to the event.
-The maximum number of rounds that can constitute a competition is three, as listed in the above table.
+The maximum number of rounds that can constitute a competition is four, as listed in the above table.

-Any athletes who have not checked in more than one hour before the first competition round for the relevant category and discipline will be removed from the competition unless they have directly contacted the Course Manager, the Registration team on site, or RollerFreestyle@worldskate.org within this same time period.
-Alternate deadlines for check-in may be implemented via Infinity or official event bulletins.
+Any riders who have not checked in more than one hour before the first competition round for the relevant category and discipline will be removed from the competition unless they have directly contacted the Course Manager, the Registration team on site, or scooter@worldskate.org within this same time period.